Assistant to the Dean, College of Engineering

 - Communicates regularly via email correspondence, phone, or in-person with Engineering Department Chairs, Program Directors, other Colleges, and University departments and offices including but not limited to Human Resources, Provost's Office, Admissions, Facilities, Research Office, and the President's Office.

 - Ensures compliance with internal and external administrative policies and procedures.

-- Assists the Dean and Engineering Leadership Team with special projects.
+- Assists the Dean and Engineering Leadership Team with special projects as needed.

 - Performs miscellaneous job-related duties as assigned.

-- Ability to develop, plan, and implement short and long-range goals.
+- Ability to organize resources and establish priorities in developing, planning, and implementing short and long-range goals.

 - Committed to fostering a workplace culture of belonging, where diversity is celebrated and equity is a core value.

 - Knowledge of Microsoft Teams and Google apps.

 - Experience using Concur, UDataglance, web forms, UDSIS and other proprietary systems and software.

 Notice of Non-Discrimination, Equal Opportunity and Affirmative Action